nattataa/SnakegameJS/README.md

 You use the arrows keys to move the snake and the goal is to get many fruits without colliding in the walls or the snake's own tail.

 ## Credits
 Since I didn't have any experience with HTML Canvas before, I took some help from Kenny Yip Coding's [tutorial](https://www.youtube.com/watch?v=baBq5GAL0_U).
+I also used Kevin Powell's [video](https://www.youtube.com/watch?v=TAB_v6yBXIE) on how to make a popup modal.

 - Background by [ansimuz](http://ansimuz.com/site/)
 - Font by [Rick Hoppmann](https://www.tinyworlds.org/)